 In 1996 a sex worker told me that in the club where she worked the women had to pay 10 guilders (approximately 4 euro) if they left their cigarettes in their rooms or when they had broken something.

 Another complaint concerned the frequently imposed dress code, like the wearing of suspenders, bathing suits or topless.
 Since 2000 brothel owners can’t impose fines any more.

 Medical check ups

 Since 2000 sex workers have a right to choose their own doctor.
 Before that, they were often forced to accept the doctor the brothel owner had chosen.
-Hygiene and fire-safety have also improved.
+At the samen time hygiene and fire-safety have also improved.

 At the end of the eighties the sex workers in the more luxurious clubs were forced to ignore the condom.
 If they would insist on condom- use, they ran the risk to have no clients assigned to them.
 It was also not done to refuse unwelcome clients and sexual acts.
 Now it is – in any case on paper- a right of sex workers to refuse clients and to perform sexual acts with which they are not comfortable.

 Moreover ‘the boss’ had to refrain from having sex with his ‘employees’, as this was considered sexual harassment on the workplace.